-- Table 6B Childhood Immunization Rate percent of patients 2 years of age with up-todate immunizations. - Table 6B PAP Test Rate percent of female patients aged 21 64 who have had a PAP test during the measurement year or during the previous two calendar years. - Table 7 Controlled Diabetes Percent of diabetic patients with HbA1c levels - Table 7 Controlled Hypertension percent of patients 18 years of age and older with hypertension whose latest blood pressure was less than 140/90.
+- Table 6B Childhood Immunization Rate percent of patients 2 years of age with up-to-date immunizations. - Table 6B PAP Test Rate percent of female patients aged 24 64 who have had a PAP test during the measurement year or during the previous two calendar years. - Table 7 Controlled Diabetes Percent of 18-75 years of age diabetic patients with HbA1c levels ≤ 9%. - Table 7 Controlled Hypertension percent of patients 18-85 years of age with hypertension whose latest blood pressure was less than 140/90.